 When booking tickets for a whole crew, you might think it's cheaper to do it all at once.
 But, when booking for multiple people, the algorithm often shows higher prices because it assumes you're willing to pay more for the group.
 Booking one or two first and then trying for the others might be the best option in this case.

-Now that we know how airline prices work let’s explore the ideal time to book your flights to secure the best deals for your next trip.
+Now that we know how airline prices work, let’s dive into finding the ideal time to book your flights to secure the best deals for your next trip.

 For flights within your own country, it's best to start looking for tickets around 1 to 3 months before you travel.
 At this time, prices are more stable, making it easier to snag the best deals.
 Be an early bird and set up price alerts so you get a notification when the best deal pops up.

-If you’re hitting the skies during the holidays or peak travel times, you gotta book super early.
-Like, 6 months to a year early, especially if you wanna score those good fares and flight times.
+If you're hitting the skies during the holidays or peak travel times, you gotta book super early.
+About 6 months to a year early, especially if you want to score those good fares and flight times.
 Tickets get super expensive during these times and sell out fast, so get going!

-Connecting flights can be a real money-saver but you need to time it well.
-Since they usually have longer layovers, it’s best to book early (2-3 months in advance) to make sure the layovers aren’t too bad and that the prices aren’t too crazy.
+Connecting flights can be a real money-saver, but you need to time it well.
+Since they usually have more extended layovers, it's best to book early (2-3 months in advance) to ensure the layovers aren't too bad and the prices aren't too high.

 Flights that depart on Tuesdays and Wednesdays are usually cheaper than those that take off on weekends because everyone prefers to travel during weekends, which makes prices go higher.
-So, if you are flexible, aim for mid-week flights for the best deals and a more chill airport experience.
+So, if you are flexible, consider mid-week flights for the best deals and a more relaxed airport experience.

 Early-morning or late-night flights are often less popular, so airlines discount them to fill up those seats.
 If you’re okay with odd-hour departures, you can usually get some nice discounts.
 Remember to check the cheapest time to book flights and see if those odd hours can save you some cash.

-Fridays often mark the start of the weekend, and airlines bump prices because everyone wants to travel at that time.
-If saving is your goal, skip booking or flying on Fridays and see what other days you can take.
+Fridays often mark the start of the weekend, and airlines tend to increase prices because everyone wants to travel at that time.
+If saving is your goal, consider skipping Fridays for booking and flying to see what other days work better for you.
 It’s all about being savvy.

 Planning a spring or summer getaway?
 Start looking for tickets in early January and book around 2 to 3 months before your trip.
 Flights get pricey at this time, but the weather is perfect for a good break, so try to find the right balance between price and the best dates.